postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

 ## Configuring a GitLab CI/CD integration

-To configure a GitLab CI/CD integration for Gitlab SaaS or GitLab self-managed, do the following:
+To start configuring a GitLab CI/CD integration for Gitlab SaaS or GitLab self-managed, do the following:

 1. Open your API by selecting **APIs** in the sidebar. *Each API can be linked to one CI project*.
     > **Tip:** If you've already authenticated with GitLab to connect a Git repo for source control, you can use the same authentication.
 To automatically create the integration, under **Test and Automation**, select **Connect to GitLab**.